skerkour/bloom-legacy/README.md

 Bloom is an open source and encrypted productivity suite: Files, Notes, Calendar, Contacts & much more.

+## This project is looking for a maintainer

+Status:

+* backenb: 90%
+* core (multi platform, end to end encrypted differential sync engine): 90%
+* desktop: 80%
+* mobile: 50%

 [Try it for free](https://bloom.sh/download)